digitickets/omnipay-global-payments/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+For the refund() function, please pass in a refundPassword.
+Also make sure you are setting transactionId, transactionRef, and authCode.

 This is a sample code of standard Off-site controller using the driver.